 19-445.2100.
 Small Purchases and Other Simplified Purchasing Procedures.

 A. Authority.

-Small purchases (under \$50,000) shall be made as provided in Section 11-35-1550.
-For small purchases over ten thousand dollars, bidders must be provided reasonable time to prepare their bids, no less than seven (7) days after notice is provided as required by Section 11-35-1550(2)(c), unless a shorter time is deemed necessary for a particular procurement as determined in writing by the head of the purchasing agency or his designee.
-In accordance with Section 11-35-1550(2)(c), an agency may:

-- (1) solicit written quotes, as further specified in Section 11-35-1550(2)(c); - (2) solicit bids in accordance with Section 11-35-1520, Competitive Sealed Bidding, Section 11-35-1525, Competitive Fixed Price Bidding, or Section 11-35-1528, Competitive Best Value Bidding; or - (3) solicit proposals in accordance with Section 11-35-1530, Competitive Sealed Proposals. - (1) An agency may make small purchases not exceeding the limits prescribed in Section 11-35-1550 in accordance with the procedures in that section and herein. - (2) Any purchase of supplies, services, or information technology made pursuant to Section 11-35-1550 must be within the agency's certification. - (3) These simplified acquisition procedures shall not be used for items available under mandatory state term contracts (see R.19-445-2020B(1)). - (4) Contracts solely for the procurement of commercially available off-the-shelf products pursuant to Section 11-35-1550 are not subject to laws identified in Section 11-35-2040. - (5) When required, adequate public notice must comply with R.19-445.2000F. - (6) Section 11-35-4210(1)(d) makes the protest process inapplicable to contracts with an actual or potential value of up to \$50,000.
+(1) An agency may make small purchases not exceeding the limits prescribed in Section 11-35-1550 in accordance with the procedures in that section and herein.

+(2) Any purchase of supplies, services, or information technology made pursuant to Section 11-35-1550 must be within the agency's certification.

+(3) These simplified acquisition procedures shall not be used for items available under mandatory state term contracts (see R.19-445-2020B(1)).

+(4) Contracts solely for the procurement of commercially available off-the-shelf products pursuant to Section 11-35-1550 are not subject to laws identified in Section 11-35-2040.

+(5) When required, adequate public notice must comply with R.19-445.2000F.

+(6) Section 11-35-4210(1)(d) makes the protest process inapplicable to contracts with an actual or potential value of up to \$50,000.
 Because the protest process applies to all small purchases in excess of \$50,000, notice of an award must be communicated to all bidders on the same date award is made and must be documented in the procurement file.
-Any method of communication may be used. - B. Purchases pursuant to Section 11-35-1550(2)(b) (Three Written Quotes). - (1) If an agency does not receive responsive quotes from at least three responsible bidders, adequate public notice must be given and documented with the purchase requisition.
-So-called "no bids" are not bona fide and do not count as one of the three. - (2) Requests for quotes must be distributed equitably among qualified suppliers, unless adequate public notice is given in South Carolina Business Opportunities. - C. Purchases pursuant to Section 11-35-1550(2)(c) (Advertised Small Purchase) may be made by giving adequate public notice in South Carolina Business Opportunities and:
+Any method of communication may be used.

+B. Purchases pursuant to Section 11-35-1550(2)(b) (Three Written Quotes).

+(1) If an agency does not receive responsive quotes from at least three responsible bidders, adequate public notice must be given and documented with the purchase requisition.
+So-called "no bids" are not bona fide and do not count as one of the three.

+(2) Requests for quotes must be distributed equitably among qualified suppliers, unless adequate public notice is given in South Carolina Business Opportunities.

+C. Purchases pursuant to Section 11-35-1550(2)(c) (Advertised Small Purchase) may be made by giving adequate public notice in South Carolina Business Opportunities and:

-- (1) issuing a written solicitation for written quotes, as described in Section 11-35-1550(2)(c); (2) soliciting bids in accordance with Section 11-35-1520, Competitive Sealed Bidding, Section 11-35-1525, Competitive Fixed Price Bidding, or Section 11-35-1528, Competitive Best Value Bidding; or - (3) soliciting proposals in accordance with Section 11-35-1530, Competitive Sealed Proposals.
+(1) issuing a written solicitation for written quotes, as described in Section 11-35-1550(2)(c);

+(2) soliciting bids in accordance with Section 11-35-1520, Competitive Sealed Bidding, Section 11-35-1525, Competitive Fixed Price Bidding, or Section 11-35-1528, Competitive Best Value Bidding; or as determined in writing by the head of the purchasing agency, the appropriate chief procurement officer, or the designee of either.

+(3) soliciting proposals in accordance with Section 11-35-1530, Competitive Sealed Proposals.